hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/D- Advanced Functions/ADVANCED_FUNCTION.md

 * now we have the function that always multiply the given value by 3
 * you can use this when you have to repit specific execution
 -------------------

 # COMPOSE
+act of putting of two function together to form a third function where the output of one function is the input of other